tprabodh/poster-pal/README.md

 ## Features

 - **Intuitive Design Tools:** Create eye-catching posters with an array of design elements such as text, images, shapes, and backgrounds.
-The user-friendly drag-and-drop interface ensures a smooth and enjoyable design process.
+The user-friendly interface ensures a smooth and enjoyable design process.

 - **Customizable Templates:** Jumpstart your creativity with a variety of pre-designed templates catering to various themes and occasions.
 Customize these templates to match your unique style.